mominulhouqe/language-clients/README.md

 ---

-Thank you for checking out our School Website project!
+Thank you for checking out our Learning Website project!
 We hope you find it informative and useful.
 If you have any feedback or questions, please don't hesitate to reach out to us.